EvanKoe/fileGen/README.md

-# FileGEN - a program that generates sample files for you
+# NP - a program that generates sample files for you

 This program is a shortcut to create new projects.
 It copies your main files to the directory of your choice, using a given extension (sh, c, cpp).